llc-trace/annotation-tool/docs/notes-predicates.md

-# Expanding on the Predicates
+# Introducing more general predicates

 In [issue 33](https://github.com/llc-trace/annotation-tool/issues/33) there is a push for allowing things like